trustboost-ugr/Logs2Chatbot/README.md

 ---

-## Phase II: Running the harness on a project
+## 4. Running the harness on a project

 The harness lives in `phase2-harness/` and is implemented in `measure_kpis.py`.
 It: